Hubert Bourgin

-Hubert Bourgin (3 November 1874 in Nevers – 6 February 1955 in Crosne, Essonne) was a teacher, politician (from socialism to right), and French writer.
+Hubert Bourgin (3 November 1874 in Nevers – 6 February 1955 in Crosne, Essonne) was a teacher, politician (initially socialist then far-right), and French writer.

 Biography

 Hubert Bourgin following his studies in high school in Nevers then Janson-de-Sailly (Paris).
 He won the philosophy honorary award at the Concours General.
 He entered the École Normale in 1894, it is first to the aggregation of letters in 1898.
 He is Doctor of Letters in 1905 with a thesis on Fourier.
 He has a doctorate in law in 1906 with a thesis on the beef industry in the department of Oise of the nineteenth century.

 It engages very quickly in politics and among the intellectuals who are mobilizing in favor of Captain Dreyfus (Dreyfus Affair) signing (12th on the list) a petition in The Age and The Dawn on 14 January 1898, in which they "protesting against the violation of legal forms and the 1894 trial against the mysteries surrounding the Esterhazy case."

-He teaches second high school in Beauvais 1889–1907, professor at Lycée Voltaire 1907–1911, professor at the Lycée Louis-le-Grand from 1911–1937 where he held his choice of a third chair.
+He teaches second high school in Beauvais 1889–1907, professor at Lycée Voltaire 1907–1911, professor at the Lycée Louis-le-Grand from 1911 to 1937 where he held his choice of a third chair.